scala/scala3/docs/_spec/03-types.md

 1. The _member bindings_ of a type ´T´ are
   1. all bindings ´d´ such that there exists a type instance of some class ´C´ among the base types of ´T´ and there exists a definition or declaration ´d'´ in ´C´ such that ´d´ results from ´d'´ by replacing every type ´T'´ in ´d'´ by ´T'´ in ´C´ seen from ´T´, and
   2. all bindings of the type's [refinement](#compound-types), if it has one.
+2. The member bindinds of ´S ＆ T´ are all the binds of ´S´ *and* all the bindins of ´T´.
+3. The member bindings of ´S ｜ T´ are the member bindings of its [join](#join-of-a-union-type).

 The _definition_ of a type projection `S#T` is the member binding ´d_T´ of the type `T` in `S`.
 In that case, we also say that `S#T` _is defined by_ ´d_T´.